 In the constellation Cygnus

-Diameter 55 miles (90 km), equal to the size of a large American city
+Diameter 78 miles (126 km), equal to the size of a large American county

 Several thousand light-years away, near the "heart" of Cygnus, the swan, two stars are locked in a gravitational embrace.
 One star is a blue supergiant, known as HDE 226868.
-It is about 20 times as massive as the Sun and 300,000 times brighter.
-The other star is 15 times the mass of the Sun, but it's extremely small.
+It is more than 40 times as massive as the Sun and 300,000 times brighter.
+The other star is more than 20 times the mass of the Sun, but it's extremely small.
 The object must be the collapsed core of a star.
 Its mass is too great to be a white dwarf or a neutron star, though, so it must be a black hole -- the corpse of a star that once resembled the supergiant.

 The system is called Cygnus X-1, indicating it was the first source of X-rays discovered in the constellation Cygnus.
-Discovered by the Uhuru X-ray satellite in 1971, it was also one of the first suspected black holes.
+Discovered by a small rocket launched from New Mexico in 1964 and studied extensively by the Uhuru X-ray satellite in 1971, it was the first suspected black hole.